Harbour Energy ups buybacks to $300 mln after free cash flow jump

-LONDON, Aug 25 (Reuters) - Harbour Energy HBR.L, the UK North Sea's biggest oil and gas producer, increased a share buyback programme by a third to $300 million on Thursday as it reported first-half free cash flow of $1.4 billion.
+LONDON, Aug 25 (Reuters) - Harbour Energy HBR.L, the UK North Sea's biggest oil and gas producer, increased a share buyback programme by 50% to $300 million on Thursday as it reported first-half free cash flow of $1.4 billion.

 Harbour, which is set to produce just over 200,000 barrels of oil equivalent this year and reduced its net debt to $1.1 billion from $1.7 billion in March, expects to pay $500 million in UK tax for 2022.

-Britain in May introduced a 25% windfall tax on oil and gas producers, a move Harbour Chief Executive Linda Cook has said will stymie investment in the country.
+Around $300 million of this is due to a 25% windfall tax on oil and gas producers introduced in May, said Chief Executive Linda Cook.

+Having reduced its debt, Harbour also has less stringent requirements from its lenders to hedge its output.

+At current levels, it is required to hedge 40% of its output 12 months out and a third of its production in the following year with no requirements three years out.

 Harbour, which pays $200 million in annual dividends, reduced its investment programme by $100 million to $1.2 billion for the year "primarily due to the delayed arrival of two drilling rigs in the UK", it said.